jwiedeman/BlueFrogAnalytics/_articles/shopify-facebook-pixel-basecode-manual.md

 ---
-title: Facebook Pixel Base Code - Manual Integration
+title: Shopify Facebook Pixel Base Code - Manual Integration
 subtitle: This document covers the setup of the Facebook Pixel Base Code - Manual integration for shopify.
 This integration is a backup to the Shopify default integration if that cannot be setup.
 author: Joshua Wiedeman
 tags: [setup]